FormData

 string |

-File MIME type (e.g. "image/png").
-Required only when passing Data. |
+The MIME type of the file (e.g., "image/png").
+Required only when value is a Data object. |

 | filename |